 What is the flame?

 The risk of wax, flame burning the skin.
-The hand and fingers.
+The hand and

 Wax fixes?